A great logo needs three things – an image, a brand name, and a tagline.

-Picking the perfect font for your logo is never easy.
-Tons of free fonts are available, and it’s a challenge to settle on one that best matches your brand identity.
+That said, picking the perfect font for a logo is never easy.
+And with many different free fonts available, it’s a challenge to settle on one that best matches your brand identity.

 First, we have Baltica.
-This font has simple and readable letters, the two important characteristics of a logo.
+A serif font desing that has simple and readable letters, the two important characteristics of a logo.

 The thin and straight serifs set Baltica apart from other members of the serif font family.
-As a result, Baltica looks traditional with a slightly modern edge.
+As a result, Baltica’s design looks traditional with a slightly modern edge.

 A brand looking for a classic but contemporary logo design could use this font.

-Other than the regular version, Baltica also comes in an extra-condensed bold weight.
-This is great for those who want to make a stronger impression.
+Other than the regular design, Baltica also comes in an extra-condensed bold weight.
+Its bold form is what is referred to as a slab serif font.
+Slab serif is great for those who want to make a stronger impression.

-Steak is perfect if you want your logo font to seem fancy yet playful.
+Steak falls under the family of script fonts and is perfect if you want your logo font design to seem fancy yet playful.

-High-end restaurants or special event services might consider using this font for their branding.
+High-end restaurants or special event services might consider using a script font like Steak for their branding.

 This cursive script font has a high-class look.
 Meanwhile, the long, swirly tails add personality to the typeface.

 Though the font looks decorative, each letter is still readable.
-If you decide to use this font for logos, however, don’t forget to test how it looks on smaller displays.
+If you decide to use this font for logos, however, don’t forget to test how the design looks on smaller displays.

 The font comes in three styles — barbecue, braised, and smoked.

-The smoked version comes with an eroded effect, like the example below.
-This is an excellent choice if you want to add a worn-out, vintage feel to your logo design.
+The smoked design features an eroded effect, like the example below.
+This is an excellent choice if you want to add a faded, vintage feel to your logo design.

 It’s clear to see why.
 Futura comes in a variety of styles, from light, bold and heavy to oblique and condensed.
 The diversity allows any business to take advantage of this versatile font.

-Due to its geometric letterform, Futura looks simple, clean, and modern.
+Due to its geometric letterform, Futura’s design looks simple, clean, and modern.
 Since each letter has a similar thickness, the font is easy to read on any screen.

 Frutiger is another excellent sans-serif font.
 Initially intended for signs in airports, it is designed for maximum readability on any display.

-It’s this clarity which makes it one of the best fonts for logos.
+It’s this design clarity which makes it one of the best fonts for logos.